How 'Labor of Love' Producers Found Kristy Katzmann Her Perfect Man/Sperm Donor

-Former “Bachelor” contestant Kristy Katzmann begins her new reality-dating-series journey on Fox’s “Labor of Love” Wednesday, a show that follows the 41-year-old as she auditions 15 potential suitors who are hoping to be the man of her dreams and the father of her future children.
+Former “Bachelor” contestant Kristy Katzmann begins her new reality-dating-series journey Thursday on Fox’s “Labor of Love,” a show that follows the 41-year-old as she auditions 15 potential suitors who are hoping to be the man of her dreams and the father of her future children.

 The premise for the new series — which, as Fox puts it “levels up dating to mating” — required the executive producers to work within some more narrow parameters during the casting process, not just seeking out partners who would be good husbands (or good reality TV stars), but those who would be good parents too.